positively-charged/bcc/doc/details.md

 --

-Passing around a nested function as a reference is not allowed.
+Passing around a reference to a nested function is not allowed at this time.

 <h5>Technical details</h5>